warlock601/Linear-Regression-SageMaker-Linear-Learner/README.md

 ```bash
   y=mx+b                  //where "m" is the slope of graph, "b" is the y-intercept and x, y are cordinates.
 ```
 Once the coefficients "m" and "b" are recieved, we have obtained a simple linear regression model.
+If "b" is zero, the line passed through the Origin. eg: y=3*x